instana/instana-autotrace-webhook/README.md

-# Instana AutoTrace Webhook
+# Instana AutoTrace WebHook

-This project provides a Kubernetes [admission controller mutating webhook](https://kubernetes.io/blog/2019/03/21/a-guide-to-kubernetes-admission-controllers/), called Instana AutoTrace Webhook, that automatically configures the Instana tracing on Node.js and .NET Core applications (and soon more stuff :-) ) running across the entire Kubernetes cluster.
+This project provides a Kubernetes [admission controller mutating webhook](https://kubernetes.io/blog/2019/03/21/a-guide-to-kubernetes-admission-controllers/), called Instana AutoTrace WebHook, that automatically configures the Instana tracing on Node.js and .NET Core applications (and soon more stuff :-) ) running across the entire Kubernetes cluster.

-**Note:** The Instana AutoTrace Webhook is currently in Technical Preview.
+**Note:** The Instana AutoTrace WebHook is currently in Technical Preview.
 It is in a good enough shape to be used in most production use-cases, but not generally available yet due to the limitations listed in the [Limitations to be lifted before GA](#limitations).

 ## Requirements